Marc Mero: Feud with Sable and departure (1997–1999)

 Mero's last appearance on WWF television in the United States was on the November 30 episode of Raw is War, where he faced Light Heavyweight Champion Duane Gill.
 He promised to retire if he did not win the match.
 Gill won the match with the help of The J.O.B.
 Squad.
 He wrestled one final time at the United Kingdom-exclusive pay-per-view Capital Carnage, where he teamed with Jacqueline as a reluctant partner against Sable and Christian in a losing effort.
 In 1999, both Mero and Sable left the WWF.
 At the time, Mero had three years remaining on his contract, with a guaranteed salary of $350,000.
 Mero subsequently did not wrestle for 18 months due to various nagging injuries and a shoulder surgery.

 Return to WCW (2000)

 On April 26, 2000, Mero returned to World Championship Wrestling, appearing with his trainer, Ray Rinaldi, in the audience on an episode of WCW Thunder and confronting Tank Abbott.
 Mero opted not to return to WCW on a full-time basis due to his physical condition at the time.

 X Wrestling Federation (2001–2002)

-In 2001, Mero returned to wrestling in the short-lived X Wrestling Federation (XWF) along with Rena Mero.
+In 2001, Mero returned to wrestling in the short-lived X Wrestling Federation (XWF) along with Rena Mero (Sable).
 They remained with the company until its closure in 2002.